All My Children

 At one point, the program's popularity positioned it as the most widely recorded television show in the United States.
-Also, in a departure from societal norms at the time, All My Children, in the mid-1970s, had an audience that was estimated to be 30% male.
-The show ranked No. 1 in the daytime Nielsen ratings in the 1978–79 season.
-Throughout most of the 1980s and into the early 1990s, All My Children was the No. 2 daytime soap opera on the air.
-However, like the rest of the soap operas in the United States, All My Children experienced unprecedented declines in its daytime ratings during the 2000s.
-By the 2010s, it had become one of the least watched soap operas in daytime television.
+In the mid-1970s, its audience was estimated to be 30% male, which was unusual at the time.
+The show ranked first in the daytime Nielsen ratings in the 1978–79 season.
+Throughout most of the 1980s and into the early 1990s, All My Children was the number-two daytime soap opera on the air.
+However, like the rest of the soap operas in the United States, All My Children experienced unprecedented declines in its ratings during the 2000s.
+By 2010, it had become one of the least-watched soap operas in daytime television.

-On April 14, 2011, ABC announced that it would be canceling All My Children after a run of 41 years due to low ratings.
-On July 7, 2011, ABC sold the licensing rights of All My Children to third-party production company Prospect Park with the show set to continue on the internet as a series of webisodes.
+On April 14, 2011, ABC announced that it was canceling All My Children after a run of 41 years.
+On July 7, 2011, ABC sold the licensing rights of All My Children to third-party production company Prospect Park with the show set to continue on the Internet as a series of webisodes.
 The show taped its final scenes for ABC on August 30, 2011, and its final episode on the network aired on September 23, 2011, with a cliffhanger.
-On September 26, 2011, the following Monday, ABC replaced All My Children with a newly debuted talk show The Chew.
 Prospect Park had suspended its plan to revive the series on November 23, 2011, due to lack of funding and unsuccessful negotiation with the union organizations representing the actors and crews.

 On January 7, 2013, Prospect Park officially brought back its project to restore All My Children as a web series.
 The show taped its first scenes for Prospect Park TOLN on February 18, 2013, and its first episode on the network aired on April 29, 2013.
 However, the new series faced several behind-the-scene obstacles throughout its run.
 On November 11, 2013, several All My Children cast members announced that Prospect Park had closed production and canceled the series again.
-ABC regained the rights to All My Children in December 2016.
-In December 2020, it was announced a primetime spinoff, Pine Valley, was in-the-works at ABC.
+The rights to the show went back to ABC in December 2016.